zoontek/react-native-permissions/.github/ISSUE_TEMPLATE.md

 ### Describe your environment

-* React-Native version
+- react-native-permissions version
-* Platform: iOS, Android, both?
+- react-native version
-* Device (which one?), simulator?
+- Target platform: iOS, Android, both?
-* OS version
+- Device (which one?), simulator?
-* react-native-permissions version
+- OS version
-* Devtools: Xcode?
-Android Studio version?
+- DevTools: Xcode version, Android Studio version
-* (Android only: buildToolsVersion)
+- (Android only: buildToolsVersion)

 ### How to repeat issue and example